Mercedes-Benz C-Class Saloon (2014-2021) engines, drive and performance

 The C 63 Saloon’s handling has always been impressive, though slightly less capable on the circuit than the BMW M3 – but with better road manners as a result.
 The front engine, rear-wheel drive layout helps keep things balanced, while a suite of electrical systems allow it to switch character at the touch of the drive mode switch.

-The most recent facelift ushered in a number of new systems that affect the handling quite considerably.
+The facelift ushered in a number of new systems that affected the handling quite considerably.
 The first is a torque-vectoring feature called AMG Dynamics that can tighten your line into a corner depending on the mode you’ve set it to: Basic, Advanced, Pro and Master.
 These adjust the drive between a setup for slippery surfaces to a hardcore, track-only setting suitable only for race tracks (and only available on S models with Race mode).

 Another neat introduction on S models is the nine-step adjustable traction control, which allows the driver to pre-select the amount they’re happy the tail can slide.
 Left to its own devices with everything off, the C 63 is an absolute animal, so we can see why this was installed to help out.
 All of this new tech can be controlled via the (somewhat cluttered) new steering wheel that has been designed for the purpose.